42+ Years of Serving Injured Workers in Pennsylvania

 Understanding Workers’ Compensation Laws in Pennsylvania

 If you become disabled because of a job-related injury, or if you contracted an illness because of the type of work you do, it is important for you financially to apply for workers’ compensation benefits.
-In Philadelphia, there are specific laws that you must abide by when applying for these benefits.
-The law firm of Larry Pitt & Associates wants to help you understand the workers comp laws of Pennsylvania and help you to settle your case stress-free.
-Our qualified workers’ comp attorneys will help you understand the whole complex process.
-We will then let you recover from your injuries while we take care of the rest.
+There are specific laws that you must abide by when applying for these benefits.
+A qualified workers’ compensation lawyer can help you understand the workers’ comp laws of Pennsylvania and assist you in settling your case as quickly as possible so you can obtain the benefits you need to recover from your injuries.

 - Workers’ compensation is mandatory in Pennsylvania.